edelvalle/django-triplets/README.md

 Do you remember Prolog? or Datalog?
 Well, this is kind of that.

-Given a Knowledge Base where is Fact is represented as a triplate in the form `Triplet(subject, verb, object)`, you can represent things like:
+Given a Knowledge Base where each Fact is represented as a Triplate in the form `Triplet(subject, verb, object)`, you can represent things like:

 ```python